13 Shopify Competitors And Alternatives In 2025

 • API Access

 Once the website layout is ready, you can generate as many additional webpages as you like and add them to any section (like the navigation menu or within content).
-About Us and Contact Information page, for instance, will help you build trust among customers.
+The About Us and Contact Information page, for instance, will help you build trust with customers.
 Product guides and precisely-targeted landing pages can significantly increase sales.

 7. FastSpring